developer-student-club-thapar/GSoC-Proposals-Archive/CONTRIBUTION.md

 * Create a branch from where you want to base your work (usually master).
 * [Add Upstream to your clone](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork)
 * Make your changes.
+* For adding a new organisation -
+    * Make sure to add it to the list of `Featured Organisations` section of the README.
+    * You can check `.sample_folder` in the root of the repo for a sample.
 * Commit your changes by making sure the commit messages convey the need and notes about the commit.
 * Push your changes to the branch in your fork of the repository.
 * Submit a pull request to the original repository.
 See [Pull Request checklist](#pull-request-checklist)